-You’ve got a busy weekend with festivals, how do you stay focused?
+You’ve got a busy weekend of festivals, how do you stay focused?

 I probably just do what I’m doing now kind of just chill out for a bit and then prepare myself for the show.
 I’ll then come back and just chill out again.
 If I’ve got a weekend of festivals or however many festivals in a week, I can’t really be getting drunk and that kind of stuff!
-I put on a film, chill out really.
+I put on a film and chill out.

 Is this your first time playing at Victorious?